circlefin/malachite/qa/README.md

 The configuration is stored in the `/data` folder on the server which is shared as over NFS with the QA nodes.

 The `cc` server also hosts a Prometheus server with Grafana for monitoring the nodes.
-The data can be downloaded using the `download_data` custom command.
+The data can be downloaded using the `get_prometheus_data` custom command.
 Then it can be imported to a local Grafana/Prometheus viewer for further analysis.

 Finally, the `cc` server also works as the DNS server for the QA nodes.
 All node IPs can be resolved by simple names on the servers.
 This is especially useful when configuring persistent peers.